robseb/Django2FPGAdemo/README.md

 ### Reading the ADC and writing the data into a datbase
 As in the sequence diagram is the readout of the ADC triggered be calling the URL *http://127.0.1:8181/ADCtriger*.
 Then starts Django application to collect the ADC sensor data and writes them to a database.

-To implement that are two major extension required:
+To implement that are two extension to the project requiered required:
  1. A function to start an application to read the data and write them to the database
   * Create a new python file called “services.py” s (*DjangoFPGA/BoardInteraction/services.py*)
   * Add following to it: